bismuthadams1/nagl-mbis/README.md

 ](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-07-26-MLPepper-RECAP-Optimized-Fragments-v1.0) and [MLPepper-RECAP-Optimized-Fragments-Add-Iodines-v1.0
 ](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2024-10-11-MLPepper-RECAP-Optimized-Fragments-Add-Iodines-v1.0) datasets.

-These models were computed using wB79X-d/def2-TZPP with PSI4 and was split 80:10:10 using the deepchem maxmin spliter.
+These models were computed using wB79X-d/def2-TZVPP with PSI4 and was split 80:10:10 using the deepchem maxmin spliter.

 ## Training

-The training scripts are localed in the scripts subfolder in this repo.
+The training scripts are located in the scripts subfolder in this repo.
 This is split into further subfolders.

-1. **dataset** -  this subfolder contains all the scripts to pull down the QM data from qcarchive,
+1. **dataset** -  this subfolder contains all the scripts to pull down the QM data from qcarchive.